Dog Food For Picky Eaters

 Dogs that continue steering clear of the food bowl—but enthusiastically gobble up other foods—might simply need to transition to a new food to address their picky eating habits.

 Rather than just swapping one type of food for another, Wilson advises a slow transition.
-Start by adding small amounts of new food to their regular food and slowly change the ratios over several days; after two weeks, your dog should be fully transitioned to their new food.
+Start by adding small amounts of new food to their regular food.
+Slowly change the ratios over several days; after two weeks, your dog should be fully transitioned to their new food.

 “Dogs can have sensitive tummies,” she explains.
 “Any time we recommend a different diet or the addition of a new food, we always recommend taking it slow.”